cepthomas/NBagOfTricks/README.md

 # General purpose UI components
 - PropertyGridEx: Added a few features.
 - FilTree: Folder/file tree control with tags/filters and notifications.
+- OptionsEditor: User can select from a list of strings, or add/delete elements.
 - ClickGrid: Essentially a grid array of buttons.
 - TimeBar: Elapsed time control.
-- BarBar: Similar to TimeBar but shows music bars/beats.
+- BarBar: Similar to TimeBar but shows musical bars and beats.
 - CpuMeter: Standalone display control.
 - TextViewer: With colorizing.
 - WaitCursor: Easy to use cursor.